mistersourcerer/mistersourcerer.github.io/index_EN-us.md

 I developed a strong sense
 that **0 lines of code means 0 chances of bugs**{:.text-highlight}.
-This feeling was honed while I tried different angles in this same field,
+This feeling was honed while I tried different angles in this same field
-**sometimes programming, others teaching and finally leading tech teams**{:.text-highlight}.
+**by programming, some years teaching and finally leading tech teams**{:.text-highlight}.

-I got passionated about software development because it can actually transform reallity.
+I first got **passionated about software development**{:.text-highlight}
+because it can actually **transform reallity**{:.text-highlight}.

-For those occasions,
-**when I am really convinced that a software based solution will be the thing that saves time, money**{:.text-highlight}
+But for the occasions when I am really convinced that a software based solution will be **the thing that saves time, money**{:.text-highlight}
-and maybe even ensures a better mental health for all people involved in solving a given issue, then **it is indeed a blast to pull my software development paraphernalia and jump right into it**{:.text-highlight}.
+and maybe even **ensure a better mental health**{:.text-highlight}
+for all people involved in solving a given issue, then it is indeed a blast to pull my software development paraphernalia and jump right into it.

 One of the most **gratifying**{:.text-highlight}
 aspects of delivering software